sight-line/docs/source/includes/_sign.md

     [
         "ADVANCED",
         "Advanced"
+    ],
+    [
+        "BLANK",
+        "Blank"
     ]
 ]
 ```

 Returns a list of Sign Type choices to use when creating/updating a Sign.
 The first value of each item is the `API value` and the second is the `Display value`.

+`BLANK` signs do not require Layout or Length values.
+They act as simple information points.